rafi/vim-config/README.md

 [Shougo/vinarise.vim] | Hex editor
-[mzlogin/vim-markdown-toc] | Generate table of contents for Markdown files [chemzqm/vim-easygit] | Git wrapper focus on simplity and usability [majutsushi/tagbar] | Displays tags in a window, ordered by scope [liuchengxu/vista.vim] | Viewer & Finder for LSP symbols and tags in Vim [beloglazov/vim-online-thesaurus] | Look up words in an online thesaurus
+[mzlogin/vim-markdown-toc] | Generate table of contents for Markdown files [chemzqm/vim-easygit] | Git wrapper focus on simplity and usability [liuchengxu/vista.vim] | Viewer & Finder for LSP symbols and tags in Vim [beloglazov/vim-online-thesaurus] | Look up words in an online thesaurus